mydaytrip/partner-api/source/includes/trip-api.md

 Property           | Type                                        | Description
 ------------------ | ------------------------------------------- | -----------
 optionId           | string                                      | Id of the option you want to book.
-Taken from Search or Customize endpoint response. pickupAddressNote  | string                                      | Optional note for the driver with details about the pick up location. dropoffAddressNote | string                                      | Optional note for the driver with details about the drop off location. customerNote       | string                                      | Optional note for the driver not related to pick up or drop off. flightNumber       | string                                      | Optional flight number in case this is an airport pick up. passengerDetails   | list of [PassengerDetail](#passengerdetail) | List of passengers that will go on this trip.
+Taken from Search or Customize endpoint response. pickUpAddressNote  | string                                      | Optional note for the driver with details about the pick up location. dropOffAddressNote | string                                      | Optional note for the driver with details about the drop off location. customerNote       | string                                      | Optional note for the driver not related to pick up or drop off. flightNumber       | string                                      | Optional flight number in case this is an airport pick up. passengerDetails   | list of [PassengerDetail](#passengerdetail) | List of passengers that will go on this trip.
 The number of passengers must match the `passengersCount` query parameter from the Search endpoint.
 There must be exactly one passenger of type "Lead" with contact details filled.
 For passenger of type "Child" you can request a child seat of proper type if this is a private trip.